joagre/anond/README.md

-# Anond - An experimental anonymization daemon
+# Anond - An anonymization daemon

 ## 1) Overview